sevagul/INT20H-Hackaton-Analytincs-Sosiska-Wienera/README.md

 - Download the repository
 - Go to the repository of the project using the command line
 - Run the script from the command line being in the repository.
-    If you using Linux/Mac: python3 LTV.py
+    -- If you using Linux/Mac: python3 LTV.py
-                        or: python LTV.py
+        --- or: python LTV.py
-    If you using Windows: do not use Windows, it sucks.
+    -- If you using Windows: try the same or use next approach:
+ALTERNATIVE:
+- Open the repository in PyCharm and run the scrip from there